synapsecns/sanguine/packages/widget/examples/landing-page/README.md

 yarn link
 ```

-6. Create a build to be used by consumer app.
-This is live reload (through Rollup's `watch` flag), which will need to remain running so changes to the widget code are updated in the build (which is referenced by the consumer app).
+6. To use live reload for changes made in widget, we can use through Rollup's `watch` flag, we'll need a live builder, which updates the build based on changes made in the `widget` package

 ```
 yarn watch